-The Kitchen That Couldn’t Handle Two Cooks
+The Kitchen That Couldn’t Fit Two

 When Diego and Clara remodeled their kitchen, they imagined cooking together every weekend, him making fresh pasta at the island while she prepped sauces by the stove.
 The vision was cozy, romantic, and full of clinking pans and laughter.